CDC Director On Global Vaccine Deliveries, Variants, Masks And Mass Eviction Threats - NewsBreak

 CDC Director On Global Vaccine Deliveries, Variants, Masks And Mass Eviction Threats

+NPR's Mary Louise Kelly talks with CDC Director Rochelle Walensky about the Biden administration's effort to increase vaccination internationally.
 It's feeling like the early days of the pandemic - so much news about the coronavirus each and every day.
 And today is no different.
 Just this afternoon the Biden administration is marking the delivery of 110 million COVID-19 vaccine doses.
 They've gone to more than 50 countries from Afghanistan to Zambia.
 This is an effort to combat the ever-evolving coronavirus variants.
 That comes along with news that the CDC is announcing a new, limited eviction moratorium.
 It targets counties experiencing high and substantial spread of the coronavirus, largely driven by the highly infectious delta variant.
 That would cover about 90% of the country.
-I asked CDC Director Rochelle Walensky about the new moratorium when we spoke today.www.nprillinois.org
+I asked CDC Director Rochelle Walensky about the new moratorium when we spoke today.www.npr.org

 Comments / 0